HewlettPackard/green-dcc/README.md

 ## Selected Locations

 Green-DCC supports a wide range of locations, each with distinct weather patterns and carbon intensity profiles.
 This diversity allows for extensive benchmarking and evaluation of RL controllers under various environmental conditions.
-The table below provides a summary of the selected locations, including typical weather conditions and carbon emissions characteristics.
+The table and the figure below provide a summary of the selected locations, including typical weather conditions and carbon intensity characteristics.

 ### Location Summaries